R3Z96/Rashed_EDA_Project/Writeup.md

 ## Tools

-Pandas for data manipulation
+* Pandas for data manipulation.
-Matplotlib and seaborn for plotting
+* Matplotlib and Seaborn for plotting.

 ## Communication